 Model answer – meets required standard

 Zinc protects the steel pipeline because it is more reactive than steel and acts as a sacrificial anode.
-When zinc blocks are attached to steel pipeline in moist soil, zinc oxidises first, releasing electrons.
+When zinc blocks are attached to a steel pipeline in moist soil, zinc oxidises first, releasing electrons.
 These electrons flow to the steel, keeping it as the cathode, which prevents the steel from losing metal ions and therefore stops it from corroding.

 Why is this a model answer?